evancz/elm-architecture-tutorial/README.md

           { model | counters <- List.map updateCounter model.counters }
 ```

-In the case of `Remove`, we got through the list of counters and keep
+In the case of `Remove`, we take out the counter that has the ID we are
-everything that has a non-matching ID.
-Otherwise, the cases are quite close to
+supposed to remove.
+Otherwise, the cases are quite close to how they were
-how they were before.
+before.

 Finally, we put it all together in the `view`: